noskla/MistralCLI/README.md

 ### Using MistralCLI

 Now that you have the MistralCLI installed on your system, you can use it directly from within your shell environment.
+You can check all available options by running `mistral -h`

 - Example usage: `mistral What is the meaning of life?`